Introduction Click to expand Click to collapse

 - Log-on and log-off administration - Session cookies help with the log-on and log-off processes for those users who have decided to register to use one of our online services.
 The cookies enable us to recognize your user ID when you log on so that we do not establish a duplicate registration record for you.

 - Transactions and site usability - We use session cookies to improve how you navigate through our website and conduct transactions.
 As examples, session cookies are used to maintain your online session as you browse over several pages; to store and pre-populate information so that you do not have to re-enter the same information twice.
-Session cookies may also be used to collect referral statistics when you click on a link or ad banner to or from auspost.com.au.
+Session cookies may also be used to collect referral statistics when you click on a link or ad banner to or from auspost.com.au, and associated websites.

 We use persistent cookies as follows: